The Hottest Medical Technologies in 2022

 2. Artificial Intelligence

 Artificial intelligence (AI) takes on many different forms in healthcare.
-The primary trend for AI in healthcare 2022 will be in utilizing machine learning to evaluate large amounts of patient data and other information.
-By creating tailored algorithms, programmers can mimic human thought and write programs that can seemingly think, learn, make decisions, and take action.
+The primary trend for AI in healthcare 2022 will be utilizing machine learning to evaluate large amounts of patient data and other information.
+By creating tailored algorithms, programmers can mimic human thought and write programs that seemingly think, learn, make decisions, and take action.

 3. Digital Therapeutics

 Patients that have chronic illnesses often require ongoing care from their physicians.
 This care can include patient education, symptom monitoring, medication adjustment, and behavioral changes.
-Not only is this care costly, but it is also very time-consuming for both medical staff and patients.
+Not only is this care costly, but it is also very time-consuming for medical staff and patients.
 Now, there are new digital therapeutics that can fill this role.

 4. Technology in Mental Health